Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Method

 with the Heaviside function $\Theta(\omega)$, a contribution $R$ from the poles of the self\hyp energy, the poles $\omega^{\prime}_m$ of the cluster Green's function $\mathbf{G}^{\prime}$, and the poles $\omega_m$ of the \gls{VCA} Green's function $(\mathbf{G}_0^{-1}-\mathbf{\Sigma})^{-1}$.
-It is therefore useful to work with a Lehmann representation of the Green's function since it explicitly includes the information about its poles $\omega_m$; for more details see appendix~\ref{app:Green}.\\ In order to limit the variational space of cluster self-energies, a limited set of one-body parameters of the cluster Hamiltonian are varied in practice: The hopping strengths $t^{\mathrm{cluster}}_{ij}$ can be determined from the variational principle to account for cluster boundary effects \cite{VCA1}, whereas the cluster chemical potential $\mu^{\prime}$ should be optimized to obtain a thermodynamically stable electron filling $n$ \cite{Aichhorn2006}.
-Additional one-body terms can be added to the cluster Hamiltonian to account for symmetry-broken phases such as magnetic order~\cite{Dahnken2004}, superconductivity~\cite{Senechal2005} or charge order~\cite{Aichhorn2004}.\\ In the half-filled two-dimensional Hubbard model with isotropic nearest\hyp neighbor hopping, the chemical potential is at $\mu=U/2$ and $\mu^{\prime}$ does not need to be determined in the variational search.
+It is therefore useful to work with a Lehmann representation of the Green's function since it explicitly includes the information about its poles $\omega_m$; for more details see \cref{app:Green}.
+In order to limit the variational space of cluster self\hyp energies, a limited set of one\hyp body parameters of the cluster Hamiltonian are varied in practice: The hopping strengths $t^{\mathrm{cluster}}_{ij}$ can be determined from the variational principle to account for cluster\hyp boundary effects \cite{VCA1}, whereas the cluster chemical potential $\mu^{\prime}$ should be optimized to obtain a thermodynamically stable electron filling $n$ \cite{Aichhorn2006}.
+Additional one\hyp body terms can be added to the cluster Hamiltonian to account for symmetry\hyp broken phases such as magnetic order \cite{VCA2}, superconductivity \cite{VCA3} or charge order \cite{Aichhorn2004}.
+In the half\hyp filled \gls{2D} Hubbard model with isotropic nearest\hyp neighbor hopping, the chemical potential is at $\mu=U/2$ and $\mu^{\prime}$ does not need to be determined in the variational search.
 Furthermore it was shown that optimizing the cluster hopping terms did not lead to significant improvement of the approximation of the grand potential \cite{VCA1}.
-To capture the essential physics of antiferromagnetic ordering, it is therefore sufficient to apply a staggered magnetic field of strength $h_z$ on the cluster, see Eq.~(\ref{eq:WeissField}), and use it as the sole one-body parameter throughout the variational search.
+To capture the essential physics of \gls{AFM} ordering, it is therefore sufficient to apply a staggered magnetic field of strength $h_z$ on the cluster, see \cref{eq:WeissField}, and use it as the sole one\hyp body parameter throughout the variational search.